Unlocking the "Human Factor" in Employee Wellbeing

 With a unified voice, Americans pledged that we would never forget these girls and their courageous young coworkers who fought to be treated humanely, who suffered and endured, and left a legacy from which most of us now benefit every day of our lives.
 Just as we now pledge to always remember the victims of the 9/11 terrorist attacks, we once gave our word that we would remember the sacrifice represented by the charred remains of 146 Triangle factory workers.

-But every time we argue, or simply assume, that the primary purpose of employee health is not the human factor but is, instead, simply to save an employer money...we harden ourselves against the memory of Rosaria, Bettina, Frances, Ida, Fannie, and the others.
+But every time we argue, or simply assume, that the primary purpose of employee wellbeing is not the human factor but is, instead, simply to increase profits and/or productivity... we harden ourselves against the memory of Rosaria, Bettina, Frances, Ida, Fannie, and the others.

 As former Secretary of Labor Hilda L. Solis wrote in her commemoration of the 100-year anniversary of the Triangle Shirtwaist factory fire, "We must always be a nation that catches workers before they fall."

-Much of the information in this post was drawn from: Kheel Center, Cornell University.
-The 1911 Triangle Factory Fire, accessed January 15, 2015, http://trianglefire.ilr.cornell.edu/index.html.
+Much of the information in the post above, which I originally published in 2015, was drawn from, Kheel Center, Cornell University.
+The 1911 Triangle Factory Fire, accessed January 15, 2015.
+It was inspired by David Von Drehle’s Triangle: The Fire That Changed America.